sololemons/BettingAPI/README.md

 - JWT tokens are used for authentication.
 - Passwords are securely hashed using BCrypt.

+---

+## 🛑 Error Handling
+The API returns appropriate HTTP status codes and error messages for various scenarios, such as:
+- `400 Bad Request` – Invalid input data.
+- `401 Unauthorized` – Missing or invalid JWT token.
+- `404 Not Found` – Resource not found.
+- `500 Internal Server Error` – Server-side issues.

+---

+## 📄 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

 ## 🙏 Acknowledgments
 - Built with ❤️ using **Spring Boot**.